 |Ethicon (a division of Johnson & Johnson)|

 Some manufacturers (such as Ethicon and C. R. Bard) have ceased distribution of some or all of their mesh products as a result of lawsuits.
-Other products have been recalled by the FDA.
+The FDA has also issued transvaginal mesh recalls on some products.